9News Investigators: The Matassa Files - exclusive transcripts of bribery probe

 Petite says Lawson then made a phone call to Olin Berthelot and Petite secretly listened in on speaker.
 He says Olin Berthelot invited Lawson to his office for a meeting with himself and Matassa.
 Petite says Berthelot told Lawson "we gonna take care of you".

-Petite says he then asked Lawson if he would record the conversations and Lawson said he would and had actually already planned to do so.
+Petite says he then asked Lawson if he would record the conversations and Lawson said he would and has actually already planned to do so.

 Petite says Lawson asked him for a loan but Petite says he did not pay Lawson any money for recording the conversations.